|Guide||♦||28 Triplogs||Mine 0||0 Topics|

 The Wild Mustang Trail starts from the Wild Burro Trail about 0.4 miles north of Alamo Spring at a signed intersection.
 Soon you pass through a gate, not sure what boundary this is marking because this part of the trail is well within the Tortolita Mountain Park, maybe they still run cattle?

 From here the views to the south and west become more prominent.
 The trail continues following below the ridge and remains fairly level before dropping down into the first of two drainage systems coming off of the ridge and heading down into Wild Burro Canyon.
-The trail does a continuous gradual descent all the way to the Upper Javelina Trail.
+The trail does a continuous gradual descent to the Upper Javelina Trail.
 At 0.3 miles from the Upper Javelina Trail the Cochie Trail comes in from the west and the Wild Burro Trail makes a hard turn to the east.

 Keep an eye peeled for the crested saguaros along this trail, I was told there were a couple but I didn’t see any and I was looking.
-I Also didn’t see any wild horses.
+I also didn’t see any wild horses.
 This trail has a lot of sun exposure so keep that in mind when planning this as part of a greater loop trail.
 I have heard this is the best trail in the Tortolitas but I think it is second to the Ridgeline Trail.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.